petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-1-getting-started-with-clarity/the-clarity-story.md

 Taken together, Clarity's fragmented technical infrastructure and ineffective marketing website stifle their potential in the increasingly competitive eyewear market.
 To address these challenges, Clarity Vision Solutions requires a strategic approach built upon several critical success factors:

-* **Non-technical participation**: Empower non-technical team members to contribute to content creation and website management through user-friendly interfaces and intuitive tools, democratizing website ownership and fostering collaboration.
+* **User Empowerment and Collaboration**: Empower non-technical team members to contribute to content creation and website management through user-friendly interfaces and intuitive tools, democratizing website ownership and fostering collaboration.

-* **Simplified maintenance and evolution**: Simplify IT administration by consolidating disparate systems into a unified platform, streamlining website maintenance and freeing both IT and financial resources for strategic initiatives.
+* **Unified Platform and Simplified Maintenance**: Simplify IT administration by consolidating disparate systems into a unified platform, streamlining website maintenance and freeing both IT and financial resources for strategic initiatives.

-* **Future-proofed and flexible**: Use a platform that can readily adapt to evolving business needs and technological advancements, accommodating future growth and expansion without costly re-implementations.
-The right solution/technology/system/platform <!--w/c--> is one that can grow and adapt as the business grows.
+* **Future-Proof Scaling and Agility**: Use a platform that can readily adapt to evolving business needs and technological advancements, accommodating future growth and expansion without costly re-implementations.
+The right solution is one that can grow and adapt as the business grows.

-* **Increased engagement and enhanced user experience**: Leverage data insights to deliver personalized omnichannel experiences to customers, fostering deeper engagement and boosting conversions.
+* **Increased Engagement and Enhanced User Experience**: Leverage data insights to deliver personalized omnichannel experiences to customers, fostering deeper engagement and boosting conversions.

-* **Risk mitigation with better governance**: Implement robust cybersecurity measures and data governance practices to mitigate risks, ensure compliance with global regulations, and build trust with customers and partners.
+* **Risk Mitigation with Better Governance**: Implement robust cybersecurity measures and data governance practices to mitigate risks, ensure compliance with global regulations, and build trust with customers and partners.

-* **Lower total cost of ownership**: Optimize technology costs by consolidating services in a centralized platform and reducing dependence on external IT resources.
+* **Lower Total Cost of Ownership**: Optimize technology costs by consolidating services in a centralized platform and reducing dependence on external IT resources.
 This can maximize transparency/access of data and enable users to reuse existing assets to compose new solutions.

 With these needs in mind, let's explore how Liferay DXP can empower Clarity to overcome their obstacles and deliver the solutions they need.